orbitalquark/textadept/doc/manual.md

 it must be loaded manually from an `events.LEXER_LOADED` event.
 For example:

     events.connect(events.LEXER_LOADED, function()
-      if lang == 'lua' then require('lua.mine') end end)
+      if lang == 'lua' then require('lua.extras') end end)

-will load a *~/.textadept/modules/lua/mine.lua* "sub-module" for Lua files.
+will load a *~/.textadept/modules/lua/extras.lua* "sub-module" for Lua files.
 Keep in mind that Lua's `require()` function will only execute module code once.

 ### Textadept 7 to 8